-Your Maternity Leave Rights in California If You Work for a Company with 20 or More Employees
+Your Maternity Leave Rights in California If You Work for an Employer with 20 or More Employees

 Do you work for a California company with 20 or more local employees?
 If you don't, click here.